Thavarshan/comet/README.md

 ## Support

-If you find this project helpful or interesting, please consider giving it a ⭐ on GitHub.
+If you find this project helpful or interesting, please consider giving it a ⭐.
 Your support and feedback are greatly appreciated!

 ---